silkrockgmbh/silkrock-copy-updates/README.md

 1. Download the `.dmg` file for your Mac (Apple Silicon or Intel)
 2. Open the `.dmg` file
 3. Drag **Multiplier Pro** to your Applications folder
-4. First launch: Right-click the app and select "Open" to bypass Gatekeeper
+4. **Important**: See the macOS security warning above for first-time launch instructions

 ### Linux
 1. Download the `.AppImage` file